jasontcrabtree/WIP-2020-Portfolio/work/repairer-allocation.md

 Insurance Australia Group (IAG)

+---

-## Summary: Design Discovery for an Online Insurance Car Repairer Selection Experience™️
+## Design Discovery for an Online Insurance Car Repairer Selection Experience™️

 This case study details my experiences, as part of a team, completing Design Discovery for a proposed new experience for [IAG NZ](https://www.iag.co.nz/) car insurance customers.
 The focus of our Discovery was exploring a new way for [State (400,000)](https://www.state.co.nz/about) and [AMI (500,000)](https://www.ami.co.nz/about) customers to choose car insurance repairers during car damage claims.